A Happy Cactus

 Opportunity

-Bridge the product with a larger ecosystem.
+Bridge product with a larger ecosystem.

 Experiential Research

 To reflect on challenges I faced as a customer.
-Highlighted need for sustainable post-purchase systems that extend product value.
+Highlighted need for sustainable post-purchase systems that extend value.

 Solution